ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

 1. [Unix & Linux: How do I use a serial port on Linux like a pipe or netcat?](https://unix.stackexchange.com/q/96718/114401) - **excellent** content in the question itself, including how to create and use a local pipe (an inter-process communication (IPC) mechanism) via `mkfifo`, which is really cool.
     1. I've added an answer here too: https://unix.stackexchange.com/a/720397/114401
 1. [SuperUser: What is the fastest and most reliable way to split a 50GB binary file into chunks of 5GB or less, and then reassemble it later?](https://superuser.com/a/160367/425838) - how to `split` large files, then recombine them using `cat`.
 1. [How to write automated scripts for `picocom`](https://github.com/npat-efault/picocom/issues/76#issuecomment-354186674) - very useful!
-Use `picocom -rX -b 115200` or `picocom --noreset --exit --baud 115200` (same thing) to simply configure the serial port, in place of `stty`, then exit, leaving the serial port open, configured, and connected so you can `cat` or otherwise manually write to or read from it.
+Use `picocom -rX -b 115200 /dev/ttyUSB0` or `picocom --noreset --exit --baud 115200 /dev/ttyUSB0` (same thing) to simply configure the serial port, in place of `stty`, then exit, leaving the serial port open, configured, and connected so you can `cat` or otherwise manually write to or read from it.
+1. [Difference between "cat" and "cat <"](https://unix.stackexchange.com/a/258932/114401) - difference between `cat somefile` and `cat < somefile`